ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

    -  Exceptions: the Sony video camera balanced steady shot system is very effective even at maximum 30 power zoom.

--  If you have jerky camera movement adjust the RC_Feel parameter to a lower number such as 50 or 25.
--  For better and smoother Yaw, use Expo control on your RC and lower the Acro_Yaw_P gain in APM.
+-  For better and smoother Yaw, use Expo control on your RC and lower the Acro_Yaw_P gain in the autopilot.

 It is important to remember that even with a perfect setup, photography is an art as well as a science.
 Using the camera pointing straight to